ggarra13/mrv2/README.md

 mrv2-dbg
 ```

+If you compiled mrv2 without a PATH directory, you can start it from the BUILD directory with the mrViewer.sh script, like:

+BUILD-Linux-64/Release/install/bin/mrViewer.sh

 ## Windows

 On Windows, we cannot create symbolic links, so in Msys you need to type the whole path to the install.
 That is, for example: